 Dynamic.
-System values can be changed by using commands or the servlet interface after the Network Server has been started.
+You can change system values by using commands after the Network Server has been started.

 derby.drda.timeSlice property

 Use the derby.drda.timeSlice property to set the number of milliseconds that each connection will use before yielding to another connection.
 This property is relevant only if the derby.drda.maxThreads property is set to a value greater than zero.